 To ensure a seamless customer experience and truly consistent and effective services, the solution maintains a centralized history of all customer interactions via different channels, supports common agent scripts for all channels, and provides pre-set response template and a single knowledge warehouse covering all standard issues and queries for well-informed, rapid and accurate response to customers’ issues and queries.
 At the same time, flexible reporting tools allow analyzing the performance of each specific channel or agent for ongoing improvement of customer services.

-Noda Omni-Channel can be part of the integrated Noda Contact Center solution – a broad ecosystem of modern software components that support every aspect of the contact-center business – or be implemented as a standalone solution with flexible tools for integration with third-party solutions.
+SoftBCom Omni-Channel can be part of the integrated SoftBCom Contact Center solution – a broad ecosystem of modern software components that support every aspect of the contact-center business – or be implemented as a standalone solution with flexible tools for integration with third-party solutions.